-The documentaries Childhood 2.0 and The Social Network are recommended viewing and Jonathan Haidt's The Anxious Generation and Dr Vivek Murthy's The Social Media and Youth Mental Health Advisory are very insightful reading.
-Finally, The UK campaigns @smartphonefreechildhood, @delaysmartphones and Safescreens.org are ones to follow.
+The Netflix drama Adolescence, and documentaries Swiped, Childhood 2.0 and The Social Dilemma are recommended.
+Also, Jonathan Haidt's The Anxious Generation and Dr Vivek Murthy's The Social Media and Youth Mental Health Advisory are very insightful reads and finally, the UK campaigns @smartphonefreechildhood, @delaysmartphones and Safescreens.org are ones to follow.